Child trafficking is a crime – and represents the tragic end of childhood

 - 120 million girls worldwide experience sexual exploitation

 Because child trafficking is often linked with lucrative criminal activity and corruption, it is hard to estimate how many children suffer, but trafficking and exploitation is an increasing risk as more children around the world live in conflict.

-As of 2017 420 million children are living in “conflict zones” – up 30 million from 2016.
+Globally, 426 million children live in conflict zones today.
+That’s nearly one-fifth of the world’s children.
 Living amidst conflict increases children’s exposure to grave human rights violations, which include child trafficking and gender-based violence.

-Trafficking, according to the United Nations, involves three main elements[iv]:
+Child trafficking is a type of human trafficking.
+According to the United Nations, trafficking involves three main elements[iv]:

 - The act - Recruitment, transportation, transfer, harboring, or receipt of persons.

 - The means - Threat or use of force, coercion, abduction, fraud, deception, abuse of power or vulnerability, or giving payments or benefits to a person in control of the victim.